How to Make an Offer to Buy a House

 - Solicitor: Have a good idea of which solicitor or conveyancer you’ll use.
 This can help avoid being pushed towards decisions that may not be in your best interests.

-- Research: Do your research on the property you are interested in and try not to offer too much initially—you can always increase your offer later.
+- Research: Do your research on the property you are interested in and try not to offer too much initially, you can always increase your offer later.

 How Much Should I Offer on a House?

-Many suggest offering 10% under the asking price, but it really depends on the situation.
-If your dream home only just hit the market, offering closer to the asking price may be the best approach—provided it’s affordable and comfortable for you.
+If your dream home only just hit the market, offering closer to the asking price may be the best approach, provided it’s affordable and comfortable for you.
 This can earn goodwill with the seller, save everyone time, and help avoid disappointment.

 Top Tips When Making an Offer